pisikepikk/CM10.2-In-Estonian-Language/README.md

 If you want to use these in your ROM, then feel free, also it would be great if you put credits or something like that then... :)

-To add custom languages to your ROM you must edit ~/build/target/product/ locales and language .mk files and there is also one another file..
+To add custom languages to your ROM you must edit ~/build/target/product/ locales and language .mk sdk.mk files, if you want you can add custom language to buildspec.mk.default file, line 78 #CUSTOM_LOCALES:=